 The chewable tablets should be crushed or chewed thoroughly before they are swallowed.
-The tablets and capsules should be swallowed whole and taken with a full glass of water.

 You should begin to feel better during the first few days of treatment with amoxicillin.
 If your symptoms do not improve or get worse, call your doctor.

 Take amoxicillin until you finish the prescription, even if you feel better.
 If you stop taking amoxicillin too soon or skip doses, your infection may not be completely treated and the bacteria may become resistant to antibiotics.

 Amoxicillin also is sometimes used to treat Lyme disease, to prevent anthrax infection after exposure, and to treat anthrax infection of the skin .
 Talk with your doctor about the possible risks of using this medication for your condition.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Before taking amoxicillin,